artnc/personal-website/src/blog/_posts/2017-08-17-dropbox-syncthing.md

 layout: post
 ogimage: /img/home-server.jpg
 tags: ["linux"]
-title: Replacing Dropbox with Syncthing
+title: How to Replace Dropbox with Syncthing
 ---

 Dropbox is convenient, but there are several reasons why you might want to drop it: